babel/website/docs/roadmap.md

 - The new iteration of the decorators proposal (we need to implement both parsing and transform);
 - Transform for the Module Blocks proposal (we implemented parsing in Babel 7.13.0).

-We will implement support for decorators, and investigate if and how we can implement transform for module blocks.
+We will implement support for decorators, and investigate if and how we can implement a transform for module blocks.

-While we don't support many Stage 1 proposals, there have been recent updates to the pipeline operator and to do expressions: since we already support those proposals and the community is quite excited about them, we will update our implementations.
+While we don't support many Stage 1 proposals, there have been recent updates to the pipeline operator and to do expressions.
+Since we already support those proposals and the community is quite excited about them, we will update our implementations.

-There are also other proposal, such as pattern matching, that we didn't implement yet because their champions expect to do significant changes to the syntax and semantics.
-However, we are closely following their development to implement them in Babel as soon as they stabilize a bit.
+There are also other proposals (such as pattern matching) that we didn't implement yet because their champions expect to do significant changes to the syntax and semantics.
+However, we are closely following their developments to implement them in Babel as soon as they stabilize a bit.

 ### Move `@babel/preset-env` into `@babel/core`